sanjaybharkatiya/financial-detective/README.md

 3. **No Incremental Updates** — Each run extracts a fresh graph; no merge with previous extractions.

-4. **No Entity Resolution** — Similar entity names with slight variations may be treated as separate entities.
+4. **No Entity Resolution** — Similar entity names with slight variations may be treated as separate entities within a single chunk.

 5. **Cost** — Cloud providers (OpenAI, Gemini) incur API costs proportional to document length.
 Ollama runs locally without API cost.

 6. **No Real-Time Processing** — Batch processing only; not suitable for streaming input.

-7. **OpenAI API Quota Dependency** — OpenAI provider is subject to rate limits and quota restrictions.
+7. **OpenAI/Gemini Quota Dependency** — Cloud providers are subject to rate limits and quota restrictions.
 Ollama provides a local fallback that avoids these constraints.

 8. **Python 3.14 Visualization** — NetworkX has an upstream compatibility issue with Python 3.14.
 Graph visualization is automatically skipped on this version; use Python 3.11–3.13 for full functionality.